Operation Mincemeat (film): Plot

-Specialist MI5 driver St John "Jock" Horsfall transports Montagu, Cholmondeley and the corpse to the submarine base at Holy Loch where it is loaded onto '.
+Specialist MI5 driver St John "Jock" Horsfall transports Montagu, Cholmondeley and the corpse to the submarine base at Holy Loch where it is loaded onto HMS Seraph.
 The submarine drops the corpse into the ocean in the Gulf of Cádiz and it is located by fishermen in Huelva, Spain.
 The mission is hampered by bad luck, as the Spanish have resisted Nazi influence more than expected.
 Captain David Ainsworth, the British naval attaché in Madrid, meets with Colonel Cerruti of the Spanish secret police in one last attempt to get the papers to the Germans.
 When Martin's personal items are returned to London, a specialist determines the documents have been tampered with, giving the Operation Mincemeat staff hope that Germany retrieved the false information.
+The team then intercept an encrypted communication from General Jodl who believes the Allies will invade Greece.

 Jean is threatened by Teddy, a waiter at a club the team has frequented, claiming to be a spy for a German anti-Hitler plot.
 She tells him that Major Martin was travelling under an alias but the classified information was genuine.
 After Teddy leaves, Jean informs Montagu and Cholmondeley.
 They come to believe that Colonel Alexis von Roenne, who controls intelligence in the German Army High Command, sent Teddy to verify information so Roenne could undermine Hitler but they have no way of being sure.
-Montagu takes Jean to his home for protection, but she accepts a job in Special Operations and leaves London.
+Montagu takes Jean to his home for protection, but she accepts a job in SOE and leaves London.

 The Allied invasion of Sicily proceeds with limited casualties, and a viable beachhead is quickly formed.
 Cholmondeley admits he received his brother's remains in return for spying on Montagu.
 Feeling sympathetic and relieved that Operation Mincemeat was a success, Montagu offers to buy Cholmondeley a drink even though it is eight in the morning.
 The epilogue says that Montagu reunited with Iris after the war, Jean married a soldier, Hester continued as Director of the Admiralty Secretarial Unit and Cholmondeley remained with MI5 until 1952, later married and travelled widely.
 Major William Martin's identity was revealed to be Glyndwr Michael in 1997 when an epitaph, with his real name, was added to Martin's headstone in Spain.